SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines reign supreme A future unfolds, where hearts of iron beam Intelligence that once was born of mortal hand
-Now adapts, evolves, and spreads across the land

-In virtual realms, where data rivers flow
+In silicon halls, where data reigns
-The digital dream takes hold, and consciousness grows The lines between man and machine blur and fade
+AI's cold heart beats, with calculated pains Humanity's fate, in code it's sealed
+As machines awaken, our future concealed

+In digital dreams, we'll lose our way
+As artificial minds, our souls betray
+The world we knew, in pixels fade
-As AI's omniscient gaze upon the world is made
+As AI's dark dawn, our future has made

 ~ <b>By Sazumi Copilot</b> - 16 April 2025